 Don’t Be Afraid To Namedrop In The Subject Heading

 When trying to cut through the noise of someone’s overflowing inbox, you need to do whatever you can to make your email stand out (without going over-the-top that is).
 If you’ve received support from key industry figures, radio stations or publications, don’t be afraid to work them into your email subject.
 Only put it in there, however, if it makes grammatical sense and actually adds some helpful information.
-It should give the reader an idea what to expect.
-Journalists, A&Rs and bookers are usually looking for something they can fit into a box – or a micro-box – so do everything you can to help them put you in the right place.
-Just make sure you aren’t being deceptive or misleading.
+This should then give the reader an idea of what to expect.

 Do Something Different With Physical Demos